KyleCharles/research-paper-notes/batch_normalization.md

 **What does this mean exactly?**

-Well when we're predicting an output, the layer is supposed to only see one data point at a time.
+Well, when we're predicting an output, the layer is supposed to only see one data point at a time.
 This means that computing the mean and variance along a whole batch is technically *cheating*.
 Instead, a running average of these means and standard deviations is kept during training, and at test time these running averages are used to center and normalize features, effectively leading to *unbiased* population estimates.

 ### Advantages of Batch Normalization